Arnsberg: Beginnings

-They built a castle there whose remains can still be visited and are occasionally used for public celebrations.
+They built Arnsberg Castle there, whose remains can still be visited and are occasionally used for public celebrations.

 In the 12th century, old Arnsberg became the seat of Westphalian jurisdiction (whose coat of arms is still used today by the Hochsauerlandkreis).
-Later, the city lost its independence and was subject to the Archbishops of Cologne.
+Later, the city lost its independence and was subject to the Electors (Archbishops) of Cologne.

 18th/19th Century

-The castle of Arnsberg was destroyed in the Seven Years' War in 1769.
+Arnsberg Castle was reconstructed by Johann Conrad Schlaun as a residential palace and hunting lodge for Elector Clemens August of Bavaria.
+It was destroyed in the Seven Years' War in 1769.

 In 1794 the French attacked Cologne, so parts of the treasure of the Cologne Cathedral were brought to safety in Arnsberg, along with the relics of the Biblical Magi.
 In 1804, the treasure was returned to Cologne, as commemorated by a plaque in the Propsteikirche.

 In 1816, Arnsberg came under Prussian rule and was made a local administrative centre.

 World War Two

 Neheim and Hüsten were merged in 1941.